DaneTheory/webTorrentFlix/README.md

   <br>
 </h1>

-<h4 align="center">The streaming torrent app with PirateBay searh feature.
+<h4 align="center">The streaming torrent app with PirateBay search/browse feature.
 For Mac, Windows, and Linux.</h4>
 <h4 align="center">Based in the open source project of WebTorrent.</h4>

 <p align="center">